idea-lab/cpt-blog/_posts/2018-12-05-code-style-guide.md

 so if something goes wrong it uses the filename to identify the respective student.
 We will decide on a "prob_name" right after we receive the problem on Friday.
-This variable to be consistent among everyone's code.
+This variable must be consistent among everyone's code.

-2. *Print your name as the first line of the .out file.* As mentioned earlier, the grader can't actually access the your_name variable.
+2. *Print your name as the first line of the .out file.* As mentioned earlier, the grader can't actually access the "your_name" variable.
 It can, however, parse the .out file.
 For every student's code, it expects the first line of the output file to be his/her name, using the filename as a backup.
 Note the disastrous consequences if it expects